American expansionism under Donald Trump: Panamanian reaction

 Panamanians say the Panama Canal is part of their national identity.
 Paula Rodriguez, a cafe owner told the Guardian, "Panamanian people – we rise, you know, we defend and we unite, after all, to defend our country and our people.
 Because it's not about the canal, it's about our integrity.
 If you can see in the social media, people are angry, angry, and writing: 'No way – this is not gonna happen again."
 Numerous anti-American protests have taken place across Panama since December 24, 2024.
 On January 28, 2025, a coalition of civil society groups released a joint statement which condemned "any foreign political intervention".
 Political scientist Osvaldo Jordán told CNN on February 21, 2024, that Panama was "already in a situation of instability... then President Trump jumps onto the scene."
 In a poll that was conducted by DoxaPanamá in April 2025 asking "who would you want managing the Panama Canal?"
-81% of Panamanians said the Panama Canal Authority, 16% said the US Government, and 3% said that they don't know.
+81% of Panamanians said the Panama Canal Authority, 16% said the U.S. Government, and 3% said that they don't know.

-Panamanian President José Raúl Mulino rejected Trump's claims about "retaking" the Panama Canal.
+Panamanian president José Raúl Mulino rejected Trump's claims about "retaking" the Panama Canal.
 He further stated, "Every square meter of the Panama Canal and its adjacent area belong to Panama and will continue to be.
 The sovereignty and independence of our country are not negotiable."
 On March 19, 2025, Mulino said that Panama "will not give in to Trump's canal threats."
 Saúl Méndez of SUNTRACS said in an interview, "Trump tries to erase with a single whim, what was conquered here with the life of patriots, but today more than ever the defense of sovereignty is intact in the Panamanian people."

 Panama's UN Ambassador Eloy Alfaro de Alba stated that the United States should refrain from the threat or use of force against the territorial integrity or political independence of any state.
 Panama City mayor Mayer Mizrachi posted on his X account that Panama would never become the 51st state.
-Former Panamanian President Ernesto Pérez Balladares said that if the US were to invade there would be "many, many casualties on our side, and international condemnation of the U.S." After Pete Hegseth's comment on April 9, 2025, about the idea to station American soldiers in military bases and airfields in Panama, Panama's Defense Minister Frank Abrego said during a joint press conference in Panama City, "Panama has made it clear through President Mulino that we cannot accept military bases or defensive installations."
+Former Panamanian president Ernesto Pérez Balladares said that if the U.S. were to invade there would be "many, many casualties on our side, and international condemnation of the U.S." After Pete Hegseth's comment on April 9, 2025, about the idea to station American soldiers in military bases and airfields in Panama, Panama's Defense Minister Frank Abrego said during a joint press conference in Panama City, "Panama has made it clear through President Mulino that we cannot accept military bases or defensive installations."
 On June 12, 2025, Panamanian political analyst José Stouten said that, "Trump's impact has been devastating for the internal situation.
 The Trump effect has deepened the delegitimization of the government."